Steele's Greenville expedition: Expedition

-Steele's troops left the Young's Point, Louisiana area late on April 2, heading upriver via steamboats.
-The next morning, the boats reached Smith's Landing, and on either the next day or April 5, reached Washington's Landing, which was south of Greenville.
-While much of Steele's force remained the Washington's Landing area, detachments patrolled inward, learning that the path to Deer Creek was flooded and that a large stash of cotton known to be in the area had already been burned.
-After the men returned to the transports, movement was made to Greenville that evening, and the Union troops disembarked the next morning at a point about 1 mile north of Greenville.
-Two regiments and the Union Navy vessel USS Prairie Bird were left at the landing point to guard it.
+Steele's troops left the Young's Point area late on April 2, heading upriver via steamboats.
+The soldiers in the ranks did not know their destination.
+The next morning, the boats reached Smith's Landing, which was 20 miles south of Greenville.
+Flooding rendered the terrain impassable in this area except on the levees, and the Union soldiers learned that a large stash of cotton known to be in the area had already been burned.
+On either April 4 or April 5, the expedition reached Washington's Landing.
+While much of Steele's force remained in the Washington's Landing area, detachments patrolled inward, away from the Mississippi, learning that the path leading to Deer Creek was flooded.
+After the soldiers returned to the transports, they made for Greenville that evening, and the Union troops disembarked the next morning at a point about 1 mile north of the town.
+Two regiments and the Union Navy tinclad steamer USS Prairie Bird were left at the landing point to guard it.

-Steele's pioneer force rebuilt a bridge over Fish Lake, and continued on inland; the Union commander learned of the presence of Ferguson's Confederates on April 6.
-The Union officers pushed their men hard, hoping to overtake and capture the Confederate force.
-Ferguson had known of the Union presence since not long after the landing, and he sent a messenger to Major General Carter L. Stevenson at Vicksburg, asking for instructions.
-Stevenson detached the brigade of Brigadier General Stephen Dill Lee to the area, with orders to secure Rolling Fork and then move up the Bogue Phalia stream and strike Steele's rear.
+Steele's pioneer force rebuilt a bridge near the plantation of Confederate officer Samuel G. French, and continued inland.
+The Union commander learned of the presence of Ferguson's Confederate soldiers on April 6.
+The Union officers pushed their troops hard, hoping to overtake and capture the Confederate force.
+Ferguson had known of the Union presence since not long after their landing, and he sent a messenger to Major General Carter L. Stevenson at Vicksburg, asking for instructions.
+Stevenson dispatched a brigade under Brigadier General Stephen Dill Lee to the area, with orders to secure Rolling Fork and then move up the Bogue Phalia stream and strike Steele's forces in the rear.
 Ferguson, in turn, withdrew his troops to the Thomas plantation, which was about 20 miles north of Rolling Fork.
-Between the commands of Ferguson and Lee, the Confederates had about 4,300 men.
+More reinforcements were positioned at Snyder's Bluff and along the Sunflower River, and some cottonclad gunboats were shifted southwards in response to the threat.
+Ferguson also sent a task force to a bend on the Mississippi River with instructions to cut a levee near Black Bayou, with the intent of flooding the terrain in the area, particularly where a road in Steele's rear crossed a swamp.
+Between the commands of Ferguson and Lee, the Confederates had about 4,300 soldiers.